 - In person or mailed to Schwenksville PO Box #92, Schwenksville, PA 19473 (U.S. Postmark is accepted as on-time and noted as the received date).

-- A Drop Box is available at Borough Hall during normal Borough Hall business hours.
+- A Drop Box is available inside Borough Hall during normal Borough Hall business hours.
 Schwenksville Borough Staff is not responsible for attesting to dates and times of payments submitted at Borough Hall.
 Depositing payments through the Borough Hall front door Mail Slot after hours is unacceptable and may be rejected.